KevinLiTian/CS50W/1.Django/wiki/README.md

 `python manage.py runserver`

-Then open the HTTP address the terminal provides using the browser of your choice
+Then open the URL the terminal provides using the browser of your choice